gpchelkin/scdlbot/README.md

 heroku run "ffprobe -version"
 ```

 Or use [Dokku](https://github.com/dokku/dokku) on your own server.
-App is tested and fully ready for deployment.
+App is tested and fully ready for deployment (just no webhooks yet).